 View this post on Instagram

 Agios Prokopios beach is one of the most beautiful beaches in Naxos, with crystal clear turquoise water that gently slopes down.
-The beach is a long sand dune beach with a deck chair and parasol rental.
-But there are also sections without infrastructure where you can relax with your own towels.
+The beach is a long dune beach with a deck chair and parasol rental.
+But there are also sections without infrastructure where you can relax with your towels.

-A visit to the museum is definitely worth it.
+A visit to the museum is worth it.
 A mixed collection of figures, vases, and various other everyday objects from different eras, especially also from the Cyclades period are exhibited.

 Due to its location in a bay, the beach is also protected from the larger waves which are ideal if you’re traveling with kids.
 George Beach offers everything for a relaxed summer vacation: a fine, gently sloping sandy beach, sunbeds with umbrellas for rent, but also enough space for people who only need a towel.